 Cherry Eye in Bulldogs and

-Dr. Kraemer’s V4B Cherry Eye in Bulldogs and French Bulldogs Maintenance :
+Dr. Kraemer’s V4B Cherry Eye in Bulldogs and French Bulldogs MAINTENANCE :

 Cherry Eye in Bulldogs and French Bulldog puppies can often be massaged back in to place.
-In contrast to most eye problems, cherry eye in bulldogs in its mild form is usually a non-emergency.
+In contrast to most eye problems, the cherry eye in bulldogs in its mild form is usually a non-emergency.
 Nevertheless, seek veterinary advice for your bulldog puppy cherry eye as soon as you can, especially if it’s getting worse and/or with any signs of discomfort.

-Dr. Kraemer’s V4B Cherry Eye in Bulldogs and French Bulldogs Rule of Thumb :
+Dr. Kraemer’s V4B Cherry Eye in Bulldogs and French Bulldogs RULE OF THUMB :

 Cherry Eye medical management in Bulldogs and French Bulldog puppies includes ophthalmic anti-inflammatory with antibiotics.
-Massaging the gland back in can be attempted, however this maneuver rarely helps, thus surgical correction is recommended.
+Massaging the gland back in can be attempted, however, this maneuver rarely helps, thus surgical correction is recommended.

-Dr. Kraemer’s V4B Cherry Eye in Bulldogs and French Bulldogs Tips & Warnings:
+Dr. Kraemer’s V4B Cherry Eye in Bulldogs and French Bulldogs TIPS & WARNINGS :

-Dr. Kraemer’s Cherry Eye in Bulldogs and French Bulldogs Tip #3: (StemCell4Pet.com) In many bulldogs and French Bulldog puppies only one side prolapse, yet often the other cherry eye prolapse soon after.
-To prevent the other gland from prolapsing, the unaffected gland may be also repaired by forming a cut on each side and suturing both ends together to create an extra layer of scar tissue over the gland.
+vent the other gland from prolapsing, the unaffected gland may be also repaired by forming a cut on each side and suturing both ends together to create an extra layer of scar tissue over the gland.